efeefe/is/pages/concepts/04.make-waste-visible/item-opendott.md

 ### Open Questions

-* Involve local groups in the discussion and reflection
+* How to involve local groups in the discussion and reflection

 ### Sketches